• Home

 Can I use different chilli powders?

 I have used some of my favourite chilli powders for this recipe.
-You should be able to buy ancho and chipotle chilli powders in most large supermarkets.
+You should be able to buy ancho and chipotle chilli powders in most large supermarkets or online.

 However if you can’t find them or would prefer not to buy them, you can use other chilli powders.
 Standard mild or medium chilli powder would be suitable depending on how spicy you like it.